John Lewis Voting Rights Act: Voting laws enacted after the Shelby decision

 The Supreme Court ruling allowed many states to begin putting in new restrictive laws regarding the right to vote.
 Texas had announced it would put in place a strict voter I.D. law less than 24 hours after the Supreme Court decision was announced.
 (Note: "Strict", meaning that a voter would have to present (any) government-issued ID at a polling place before being allowed to cast a ballot.)
 Many other states that were previously not allowed to enact voter I.D. laws because of the VRA's federal pre-clearance requirement were able to do so.

 The Supreme Court decision has also led to an increase in voters being purged from voter rolls.
 Research from the Brennan Center suggests that some 2 million more people were purged from voter rolls between 2012 and 2016 than would have been if Section 5 of the VRA had been left in place.
+The organization also stated that the gap in turnout between white and non-white voters was the smallest in the 2012 presidential election, the last one before the Shelby decision, and had been growing ever since.

 Notably, North Carolina passed HB 589, (Note: North Carolina was not covered as a whole by the VRA.
 However, North Carolina would be covered as a whole under the John Lewis Voting Rights Act.) a bill which put in a strict photo I.D. requirement, eliminated same-day voting registration, and shortened the early voting period, among other restrictive policies.
 One policy in particular limited early voting on Sundays, which North Carolina admitted in court was because counties that offered it were likely to have higher black populations.
 HB 589 was struck down by the U.S. Court of Appeals for the Fourth Circuit on the basis that the law was designed to "target African-Americans with almost surgical precision".

 For the US Government to be able to prevent more restrictive laws from being passed without federal pre-clearance, it would need to find a new formula for the Voting Rights Act that would satisfy the Shelby County v.
 Holder decision, which is what the John Lewis Voting Rights Act was written to do.